4Soft-de/harness-model/docs/open-enumerations.md

 ## Relationships

-- **[API Evolution](api-evolution.md)** — the deprecate-and-delegate rules the `vec-scripting`
-  migration follows.
-The seven hand-maintained enums there now implement the generated interfaces, so callers that have not migrated still compile.
+- **[API Evolution](api-evolution.md)** — the rules for replacing published API.
+They did not apply to the seven hand-maintained enums `vec-scripting` used to carry: that module is explicitly experimental and guarantees no stable API, so they were deleted outright rather than deprecated and kept. `AdditionalTemperatureType` is what remains, because that literal is genuinely not part of the standard.
 - **[VEC Navigation API](vec-navigation-api.md)** — the other catalog of typed access on top of the generated model.